datalogics/pdfrest-docs/content/index.md

 title: pdfRest API Documentation
 description: Explore pdfRest API Documentation to integrate PDF processing into your projects.
 Get up and running quickly in the Cloud, with a Container, and on AWS.
-meta_title: pdfRest API Documentation | Cloud, Self-Hosted, Container
+meta_title: PDF API Documentation | pdfRest API Documentation
 meta_description: Explore pdfRest API Documentation to integrate PDF processing into your projects.
 Get up and running quickly in the Cloud, with a Container, and on AWS.
 ---